CassandraMaldonado/LLM_Healthcare/README.md

 Each experiment uses the same LLaMA 3.1 base model and a consistent set of 100 medical question–answer pairs for fair comparison.

-1. Fine-Tuning
+***1. Fine-Tuning***

-We train the model using supervised fine-tuning (SFT) with LoRA adapters.
-Only a small set of parameters is updated, which saves memory and training time.
-This helps the model learn directly from labeled question–answer pairs.
+We fine-tune LLaMA 3.1 using supervised fine-tuning (SFT) with LoRA adapters.
+This method trains only a small portion of the model’s parameters, making it lightweight and efficient.
+The goal is to teach the model directly from labeled medical QA pairs.

 2. In-Context Learning (ICL)